Pang Tong: Service as appraiser

 Pang Tong later served as an Officer of Merit (功曹) in Nan Commandery (南郡; around present-day Jiangling County, Hubei).
-By nature, Pang Tong was sociable and diligent in fostering and mentoring.
+By nature, Pang Tong was sociable with people and diligent in fostering and mentoring others.
 Hence, he was nominated to be an appraiser.
 When he reviewed people, he focused more on their personal virtues rather than their abilities.
 He was fond of ethical lessons and consistently strove to maintain high moral standards.
 He usually overpraised when he was asked to assess a person.